 If you decide to travel to Slovenia:

-Slovenia is party to the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption (Convention).
-Intercountry adoption processing in Convention countries is done in accordance with the requirements of the Convention; the U.S. implementing legislation, the Intercountry Adoption Act of 2000 (IAA); and the IAA’s implementing regulations, as well as the implementing legislation and regulations of Slovenia.
+Slovenia is a party to the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption (Convention).
+Intercountry adoption processing in Convention countries must be done in accordance with the Convention; the Intercountry Adoption Act of 2000 (IAA); the IAA’s implementing regulations; and all applicable legislation and regulations of Slovenia.

-Below is the limited adoption information that the Department has obtained from the adoption authority of Slovenia.
 U.S. citizens interested in adopting children from Slovenia should contact the Central Authority of Slovenia to inquire about applicable laws and procedures.
 U.S. citizen prospective adoptive parents living in Slovenia who would like to adopt a child from the United States or from a third country should also contact Slovenia’s Central Authority.
+Prospective adoptive parents who are stationed overseas on U.S. military orders, posted overseas on U.S. government orders, or are private citizens living abroad are cautioned that the Convention may apply to an adoption completed in the United States, in the host country, and/or involving a child from a third country.
+We also strongly encourage such prospective adoptive parents to consult with the Central Authority of the country where they are physically residing, and/or where the child is residing, to determine whether the Convention applies to a proposed adoption.
 See contact information below.

-WARNING: The consular officer will send a letter (referred to as an “Article 5 Letter”) to the Slovenian Central Authority in any intercountry adoption involving U.S. citizen parents and a child from Slovenia where all Convention requirements are met and the consular officer determines that the child appears eligible to immigrate to the United States.
-This letter will inform the Slovenian Central Authority that the parents are eligible and suited to adopt, that all indications are that the child may enter and reside permanently in the United States, and that the U.S. Central Authority agrees that the adoption may proceed.
+The consular officer will send a letter (referred to as an “Article 5/17 Letter”) to Slovenia’s Central Authority in any intercountry adoption involving U.S. citizen adoptive parents and a child from Slovenia if all Convention requirements are met and the child appears eligible to immigrate to the United States.
+This letter will inform Slovenia’s Central Authority that the parents are suitable and eligible to adopt, that the child appears eligible to enter and reside permanently in the United States, and that the U.S. Central Authority agrees that the adoption may proceed.

 Remember: The consular officer will make a final decision about a child’s eligibility for an immigrant visa later in the adoption process.